 Specialist Community Disability Service

-We have an opportunity for a full-time permanent Social Work post as part of the Specialist Community Disability Service (SCDS).
-Specifically, we are seeking to recruit Social Workers with experience of working with adults.
+We have an opportunity for a full-time permanent Social Work post to join the Specialist Community Disability Service (SCDS).
+Specifically, we are seeking to recruit a Social Worker with experience of working with adults.

 We are a team which provides a challenging and exciting range of social work services to children, young people and adults with disabilities.
-This includes the areas of duty and intake, undertaking care planning within a multi-disciplinary context through Care Act Assessment and review, appropriate application of the Mental Capacity Act and application of Deprivation of Liberty/Liberty Protection Safeguards.
-This includes applications to the Court of Protection in relation to welfare decisions.
+This includes the duty and intake service, undertaking care planning within a multi-disciplinary context through Care Act assessments and reviews, appropriate application of the Mental Capacity Act and application of Deprivation of Liberty/Liberty Protection Safeguards and applications to the Court of Protection in relation to welfare decisions.
 We also work with individuals as part of the Transforming Care Agenda and the use of the Mental Health Act.
-SCDS are also involved in supporting children, young people and adults with Direct Payments and Personal Budgets.
+SCDS are also involved in supporting children, young people and adults with arranging Direct Payments and Personal Budgets.

 The successful candidate will:

 - Be responsible for managing their own caseload autonomously with the support of their supervisor/manager

 - Have the skills to work within an integrated multi-agency setting

 - Be able to support a service undergoing some exciting changes and developments